lyonbros/composer.js/pages/best-practices.md

 When displaying a list of items, you generally have two options:

 1. Have one controller and one template.
-The controller listens to events on the collection holding the rendered list and *re-renders on every event*.
+The controller listens to events on the collection holding the rendered list and *re-renders everything on every event*.
 1. Have a main controller that listens to `add` events on the rendered collection, and for each new added model, creates a sub-controller that tracks that specific model.
+This requires a list template and an item template.

 The first way is quick and dirty.
 It is great for small lists of data or for large lists of data that *rarely change*.
 You will be re-rendering the entire